 What Is Depreciation?

-For your business accounting, depreciation refers to the value of your asset or equipment each year that it is used.
+For your business accounting, depreciation refers to the value of your asset or Qualifying equipment each year that it is used.
 Companies that depreciate the value of equipment or an asset will report lower profits for that year and higher expenses due to the asset.